 “That’s why we brought two!” the voice in Honeydome exclaimed.
 Phunth!
 The door to one of the portable toilets flew open, and out stepped a third fairanquin.
 Chaxium had to perform her little analysis all over again as it approached and stood beside its partner.

-The head was borne from the bat ferrier called Echoface, its transparent ears pulled over its eyes like goggles.
+The head was born from the bat ferrier called Echoface, its transparent ears pulled over its eyes like goggles.
 The left arm was Needlesleeve: a collection of tiny green spines resembling the branch of a fir tree.
-The right arm was Rattlegrip; its articulation was much like Snakewaist’s, but it was disguised as a rattlesnake.
-Its rattle was transformed into a bracelet that shook menacingly as they approached.
+Its counterpart was Rattlegrip; its articulation was much like Snakewaist’s, but it was disguised as a rattlesnake, the rattle transformed into a bracelet that shook menacingly as they approached.

-The left leg was Luckfoot: a rabbit.
-The right was Bubblebath, a collection of crystal bubbles best for aquatic missions.
+The left leg was Luckfoot: a rabbit, and the right was Bubblebath, a collection of crystal bubbles best for aquatic missions.
 It also had the benefit of being able to arrange into any limb given its numerous small pieces and their magnetic attraction to each other.